mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ![](hodl_claims_images/claims_page.png)

-Claiming process should take few seconds.
+The claiming process should take few seconds.
 You should see the success message at the end.

 ![](hodl_claims_images/49bb35a8.png)

 Press OK.
-You are done.
 You should see the transaction status "Response accepted"

 ![](hodl_claims_images/claiming_done.png)

-Finalization process may take a while because it will be done manually offline.
-When your transaction is processed, status will be changed to 'Finalized'.
+The finalization process may take a while because it will be done manually offline.
+When your transaction is processed, the status will be changed to 'Finalized'.

 ## Claim MWC for Cold (OFFLINE) wallet.